cancervariants/gene-normalization/README.md

 >>> q = QueryHandler(create_db())
 ```

-Call the `normalizer()` method with a gene term.
+Call the `normalize()` method with a gene term.
 If available, a rich description of the normalized concept is returned.

 ```
 >>> result = q.normalize("BRAF")